aserper/jellyseerr-mcp/README.md

 ## Notes
 - The previous FastAPI stub has been replaced with a proper MCP server scaffold.
 - HTTP transport (SSE) is available with optional bearer token auth.
 Full OAuth 2.0 flows require an external issuer or a provider implementation — tell me your preferred OAuth provider and I’ll wire it in.
+- The bearer token authentication is a simple implementation and not a full OAuth 2.0 flow.
+It is suitable for local development or simple deployments until an external issuer is used.